UBC-MDS/ds-toolbox/chapters/en/module3.md

 <choice id='1'>
 <opt text='true'>

-Solution is incorrect.
-Committing your changes only puts them in the Git history on the local computer you are working on (i.e., your workspace on the JupyterHub or your laptop).
+Committing your changes only puts them in the Git history on the local computer you are working on.
 To get the changes on GitHub you need to do an additional step of pushing the changes to the remote repository on GitHub.

 </opt>
 <opt text='false' correct='true'>

-Success!
 You're right!
 The changes (and all the associated information) are not yet on GitHub, they are only in the Git history on the local computer you are working on (i.e., your workspace on the JupyterHub or your laptop).

 </opt>
 </choice>

-**Question 2**

 When working on a project that is under version control you should `commit` to you local Git repository: